Fraunhofer-ITMP/e3_models/README.md

 1. e3liagse_prediction.py predicts candidate E3 ligases for compounds.
 2. e3binder_prediction.py predicts if a compound is E3-binder or non-binder.

+# Installing required packages

 The required packages with version numbers are listed in requirements.txt.
+Prior to this, please consider creating new python (conda) environment to avoid clashes with previously installed packages.

+# How to run the model
-To run the models, locate the src folder via terminal and type for instance 'python e3liagse_prediction.py'
+To run the models, locate the src folder via terminal and type for instance 'python e3liagse_prediction.py'.
+The file to be predicted is located in 'input' folder of both models.

 The models are trained with several ML-algorithms such as xgboost, random forest, naive bayes, linear regression, lightgbm and decision trees.
 The performance of each model is shown below.